 How to Use the Keto Diet to Lose Weight

 If you're curious about the practical details of losing weight with keto, below are steps you need to take to make that happen.

 The keto diet is strict when it comes to what you are allowed, and not allowed, to eat in order to reach ketosis and stay there.
 That's why creating a meal plan is absolutely necessary.
 To start creating your meal plan, you first need a shopping list.
 Here are some keto staples to start adding to your pantry:

 - Fats– Olive oil, Coconut oil, Butter, Lard, and high-oleic sunflower oil are common keto staples.
 These sources of fat are unrefined and come with unique health benefits depending on their fatty acid profile.

-- Proteins – Fatty cuts of meat, poultry, eggs, high-fat dairy, fish, tofu, nuts, and seeds all contain fats and proteins to meet your need for these nutrients on keto.
+- Proteins – Fatty cuts of meat, poultry, eggs, high-fat dairy, fish, tofu, nuts, and seeds all contain fats and proteins to help you meet your daily requirements for these nutrients.